cody-dot-js/codyaprice.com-legacy/content/blog/electrical-safety/index.md

 ⚡️️️️️️️️️⚡️⚡️

-I've been shocked (embarassingly, multiple times) from being careless around my main panel.
+I've been shocked (embarrassingly, multiple times) from being careless around my main panel.
 It's not fun.

 Our home's basement, an ill-planned afterthought-addition, prefers to remain wet.